Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Experiments

 During the experiments, all UAVs first take off and hover at approximately $1\,\text{m}$, then the control algorithm is activated and executed for $40\,\text{s}$.
-Note that the times reported in this figure refer only to the control phase, excluding take-off and hovering.
-Fig.\ref{fig:exp}(b) shows the recorded trajectories of all robots and the entering rate curves for the two shapes.
+Note that the times reported in Fig.~\ref{fig:exp} refer only to the control phase, excluding take-off and hovering.
+Fig.~\ref{fig:exp}(b) shows the recorded trajectories of all robots and the entering rate for the two shapes.
+The entering rate denotes the percentage of robots inside the shape.
 In both experiments, all robots enter the shape after approximately $20\,\text{s}$.
-The corresponding snapshots from the top and oblique side views are presented in Fig.\ref{fig:exp}(c) and (d).
+The corresponding snapshots from the top and oblique side views are presented in Fig.~\ref{fig:exp}(c) and (d).
 The snapshots show that both shapes are assembled within $30\,\text{s}$ and maintained until $40\,\text{s}$.
 The discrepancy between the experimental and simulation assembly efficiency arises mainly from differences in maximum velocity constraints and control frequency due to hardware limitations, as well as real-world system dynamics such as downwash and ground effects.
 These results demonstrate that the UAV swarm can assemble different target shapes efficiently and robustly, thereby validating the real-world applicability of the proposed algorithm.
+Note that these experiments are intended as a feasibility validation under practical real-world constraints, whereas the primary evidence for scalability is provided by the large-scale simulations.